-The UAE is famous for high temperatures in summers.
+The UAE is famous for its high temperatures in summer.
 And with summer comes a great deal of accidents as a result of tyre blasts.
 People have also been claiming that heat waves also cause gas tanks to explode.
-But these is utterly untrue.
+But this is utterly untrue.
 An explosion is unlikely when there is no spark.

-But high temperatures compromise fuel mileage because as the temperature shoots up, fuel expands, forcing the engine to use more gas, leading to loss of horsepower and mileage.
-Most tyre shop UAE stores always advice their clients to care of their vehicle tyres.
+However high temperatures compromise fuel mileage because as the temperature shoots up, fuel expands, forcing the engine to use more gas, leading to loss of horsepower and mileage.
+Most Dubai tire companies always advise their clients to care of their vehicle tyres.

 It is important that you take safety precautions to make sure, not only your car but also tyres are safe throughout summer.
 Here are ways to ensure your vehicle’s tyres remain in good condition always.

 Temperature affects tyre pressure.
 Air and rubber both expand and contract when exposed to heat.
 If tyres are underinflated, it causes excess flexing on the sidewall, causing more heat, consequently resulting in wear and failure.